 The Kyll Valley Cycle Route extends the whole length of the Eifel region from Dahlem to Trier, the oldest town in Germany.
 Because it runs parallel to the Cologne-Trier railway line, there is an easy way for you to return to where you started.
 The long-distance route passes numerous castles as it follows the twists and turns of the River Kyll through the various parts of the region.
 Beginning in the northern Eifel, you cycle past reservoirs, lakes and those that fit both descriptions, such as the Lake Kronenburg.
 It's then on through the ancient volcanic landscapes of the Vulkaneifel, followed by the meadow orchards and rugged rock formations in the southern Eifel and the countryside outside Bitburg.
 A real insiders' tip is the Limestone Eifel Cycle Route, which runs 20 kilometres from Hillesheim to Ahrdorf and links the Kyll Valley Cycle Route with the Ahr Valley Cycle Route.

 - Due to construction work, the Kyll cycle path between Auw an der Kyll and Daufenbach is closed from 16.09. till 30.11.2019.
 A detour is signposted.

 - Due to construction work on the "Kuckuckslaytunnel", the Kyll cycle path between Kordel and Trier-Ehrang is closed until the end of 2020.
-For pedestrians and cyclists, a shuttle bus will be set up between Ehrang and Kordel stations between February and October 2019 (see "fahrplan-buslinie-2050.pdf").
+Cyclists can use the train or a shuttle bus between Ehrang and Kordel stations.

 Marking of the tour: